Choosing a bong

 We generally advise against opting for metal bongs because they are notorious for negatively influencing the flavor of the herb you're smoking.
 They don't provide a pleasant, smooth smoking experience.

-But the thing we don't like is you can't see what's going on inside your bong!
-You're left guessing about the intensity of the hit you're about to take because you can't see the smoke buildup.
+But we don't like it when you can't see what's going on inside your bong!
+You're left guessing the intensity of the hit you're about to take because you can't see the smoke buildup.

-The one positive about metal bongs is that some contain a ceramic lining inside the bong that helps keep water cold for cool filtration.
+One positive aspect of metal bongs is that some contain a ceramic lining inside that helps keep water cold for cool filtration.

 6. Glass Thickness And Quality

-The thickness of the glass has a major effect on both the durability and the weight of the bong.
-When it comes to bongs, the thickness is measured in millimeters and ranges from around 2 millimeters on the thin end and 9 millimeters on the thicker side.
+The thickness of the glass has a significant effect on both the durability and the weight of the bong.
+When it comes to bongs, the thickness is measured in millimeters and ranges from around 2 millimeters on the thin end to 9 millimeters on the thicker side.

-Most professionals suggest a bong that is between 3 and 9 millimeters, as anything thinner than that is more prone to shattering and is too delicate to hold up to regular usage.
+Most professionals suggest a bong between 3 and 9 millimeters, as anything thinner than that is more prone to shattering and too delicate to withstand regular usage.

-With bongs, the quality of glass refers to both its clarity as well as its strength.
+With bongs, the quality of the glass refers to both its clarity and strength.
 The higher the quality of the glass, the clearer and more resilient it will be.
-Its quality is directly related to both the material the glass is made of and the skill level of the person who is blowing it.
+Its quality is directly related to the material the glass is made of and the skill level of the person blowing it.

-Most of the glass bongs made in the United States are made of high-quality borosilicate glass.
-However, bongs imported from China are mostly made from much cheaper, lower-quality glass, but some do use thick quality glass too.
+Most glass bongs in the United States are made of high-quality borosilicate glass.
+However, bongs imported from China are mostly made from much cheaper, lower-quality glass, but some do use high-quality glass too.

-Higher-quality thick glass is far more durable which means your bong will last longer and be more aesthetically appealing.
+Higher-quality thick glass is far more durable,, so your bong will last longer and be more aesthetically appealing.

 Choosing a Bong Online FAQs